peteroupc/peteroupc.github.io/bernsupp.md

 >
 >     1. (Simulate _h_.)
 Flip the input coin.
 If it returns 0, return 0.
 >     2. (Simulate _H_.)
 Flip the input coin twice.
 If neither flip returns 1, return 0.
 Otherwise, with probability 4/10 (that is, 1 minus 6/10), return 0.
->     3. Run a Bernoulli factory algorithm for _G_ (by building polynomials that converge to _G_, noticing that _G_ is twice differentiable) and return the result of that algorithm.
+>     3. Run a Bernoulli factory algorithm for _G_ (which involves building polynomials that converge to _G_, noticing that _G_ is twice differentiable) and return the result of that algorithm.

 **Certain functions that equal 0 at 0 and 1 at 1.**  Let _f_, _g_, and _h_ be functions as defined earlier, except that _f_(0) = 0 and _f_(1) = 1.
 Define the following additional functions: